Te Awamutu

 The town is often referred to as "The Rose Town of New Zealand" because of its elaborate rose gardens in the centre of the town.
 Many local businesses use "Rosetown" in their name, and the symbol of the rose is widely used on local signs and billboards.
-The local paper, Te Awamutu Courier, has a symbol of a rose in the masthead on its front page.
+The local paper, Te Awamutu Courier, had a symbol of a rose in the masthead on its front page.

 History and culture

-Tainui Maori first settled in the area in about 1450, according to noted Tainui historian Te Hurinui-Jones.
+Tainui Māori first settled in the area in about 1450, according to noted Tainui historian Te Hurinui-Jones.
 Te Awamutu means "the river cut short", as it marked the end of the navigable section of the Mangapiko Stream.

-Te Awamutu was the birthplace of the first Maori King, Pōtatau Te Wherowhero (died 1860).
+Te Awamutu was the birthplace of the first Māori King, Pōtatau Te Wherowhero (died 1860).

 The first European missionaries visited the area in 1834.
-A missionary settlement was set up by Benjamin Yate Ashwell of the Church Missionary Society (CMS). and Māori Christians in July 1839 after they observed Tainui warriors, who had been fighting at Rotorua, return with 60 backpacks of human remains and proceed to cook and eat them in the Otawhao Pa.
+A missionary settlement was set up by Benjamin Yate Ashwell of the Church Missionary Society (CMS). and Māori Christians in July 1839 after they observed Tainui warriors, who had been fighting at Rotorua, return with 60 backpacks of human remains and proceed to cook and eat them in the Otawhao Pā.
 In 1842 the Rev. John Morgan moved to the Otawhao Mission Station.
 Otawhao was to the south west of Te Awamutu, on the rise overlooking what is now Centennial Park.

 The CMS missionaries established a flourishing trade school that focused on developing agricultural skills.
 The missionaries introduced European crops such as wheat, potatoes and peaches.
 In 1846 Morgan provided advice and some capital to help local Māori to construct eight water mills to grind wheat into flour.
-Morgan assisted in finding a suitable miller to operate the mills and to train Maori in this skill.
+Morgan assisted in finding a suitable miller to operate the mills and to train Māori in this skill.